vaskinyy/kata-repl/README.md

 # kata-repl
-Codewars Kata: Simple Interactive Interpreter
+Various interpreters and difficult tasks for Codewar

-## How to run
+## How to run. for each project
 - (Optional) Create a virtual environment
 - Install requirement
 ```
 pip install -r requirements.txt
 ```
-- Run the REPL
+- Run
 ```
 python run.py
 ```